Vice Versa (band): Later years

 In 2014, German label VOD Records released a box-set named Electrogenesis 1978–1980, which was compiled by the original band members White and Singleton.
-The box set included 4 LPs and a bonus 7" ("Genetic Warfare" by Vice Versa and Adi Newton).
+The box set included 4 LPs and a bonus 7-inch ("Genetic Warfare" by Vice Versa and Adi Newton).
 The set also includes an extensive 48-page LP-sized history of Vice Versa and Neutron Records with many unpublished photographs, unseen original artwork, a metal enamel badge, four full-colour printed inner sleeves and, in honour of the venue that gave Vice Versa their first opportunities, the box also includes a paper kit synthesizer called "nowsoc78", which could be assembled with scissors and glue.

 The 4 LPs compiled in the box-set were: